Carlosman1996/commsman/TASK.md

 # *TODOs KANBAN*

-TODO: Childs connection can inherit parents.
-- Folders can have no connection or inherit from parent
-- The client manager must search for parents (save at item the state - None (NO), Inherit (?), Client (Dataclass))

 TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done

 TODO: Folders with execute button and results tab.
 Multiple requests are run at the same time